Alberton

 Alberton is surrounded by the productive dairy and pastoral farmland typical of South Gippsland, with the Bass Strait coast and Corner Inlet accessible around 30 kilometres to the south near Wilson’s Promontory.
 The town retains a peaceful village character, with Yarram providing the nearest services including schools, shops, and healthcare.
 Nearby Wilsons Promontory National Park and the coastal waterways of Corner Inlet make the broader area popular with fishing enthusiasts, birdwatchers, and nature lovers seeking a quiet Gippsland getaway.

-Alberton falls under postcode 3971 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gippsland South (Eastern Victoria) electorate.
+Alberton falls under postcode 3971 and is governed by the Wellington Council (Local Government Area).
+For federal elections, residents vote in the electorate of Gippsland, while state elections fall under the Gippsland South (Eastern Victoria) electorate.

 📍 Location